microsoft/bedrock/gitops/azure-devops/README.md

 * [GitHub](GitHubRepos.md)

 #### Add Azure Pipelines Build YAML
-If you are using your own high level description, add the following `azure-pipelines.yml` file to it at its root.
-This file controls the build rules on based upon whether a PR is occuring or if a merge to master branch has occured. <u>You will need this file on your repository HLD repo even if you aren't using the sample HLD repo.</u>
+If you are using your own high level description, add the following `azure-pipelines.yml` file to its root to defines the build rules for your Azure Devops pipeline.

 ```
 trigger: